 “The council is aware that a bogus QR sticker is being placed on some machines, bringing the user to a fraudulent website which requests credit card details and other personal data,” Fingal County Council said.

-It added that it had reported the scam to the Garda and warned motorists “not to scan any QR codes or bar codes that may appear on Pay and Display machines.
+It said it had reported the scam to the Garda and warned motorists “not to scan any QR codes or bar codes that may appear on Pay and Display machines.
 Instead, download the genuine parking app Payzone in use directly from your phones app store and use this, or pay directly by card or cash where available.”

 While QR codes are not new, one council source said they were not aware of its parking meters being targeted in this fashion before.

-In a warning posted on the Payzone website, it called on consumers to make sure when downloading its app to only download it from trusted app stores and to make sure the app listed Payzone as the developer and to be alert to any apps with similar names or those from different developers.
+In a warning posted on the Payzone website, it called on consumers to make sure when downloading its app to download it from trusted app stores and to make sure the app listed Payzone as the developer and to be alert to any apps with similar names or those from different developers.

 The way the QR code scam operates differs depending on the location or the criminals behind the scam.